 Notification of Positive COVID-19 Case only happens once an individual has been confirmed to be COVID-19 positive.

-When the School Nurse receives confirmation that a student/staff member is positive for COVID-19, the following happens:
+When the School Nurse receives confirmation that a student/staff member is positive for COVID-19, they will determine what classroom / activity / or program the positive individual engaged in.